Skip to content

 </xs:simpleType>

-Workaround 2: Use Custom CSS Instead of Layout XML Classes
+Using Custom CSS Instead of Tailwind Classes in Layout XML

-Hyvä version 1.2.x and later include layout XML files in the Tailwind content path by default, so classes in XML files are automatically detected during stylesheet generation.
+Hyvä version 1.2.x and later automatically includes layout XML files in the Tailwind content path.
+Tailwind scans these XML files during stylesheet generation, so any utility classes in htmlClass attributes are detected and included in the compiled CSS.

-For projects using Hyvä 1.0.x or 1.1.x, manually add layout XML patterns to your Tailwind content configuration to ensure classes used in XML files are included in the production stylesheet.
+For Hyvä projects using version 1.0.x or 1.1.x, Tailwind does not scan layout XML files by default.
+You need to manually add layout XML file patterns to your Tailwind content configuration to ensure classes used in htmlClass attributes appear in the production stylesheet.